Mixed hearing loss

 Hearing aids for mixed hearing loss

-Depending on the level of sensorineural hearing loss, you may find that hearing aids would be hugely beneficial.
+Depending on the severity of any sensorineural hearing loss, you may find that hearing aids would be hugely beneficial.

 Surgical treatment